-Section 2.1 What are the drug payment stages for MedMutual Advantage Premium PPO members?
+Section 2.1 What are the drug payment stages for MedMutual Advantage Select PPO members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under MedMutual Advantage Premium PPO.
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under MedMutual Advantage Select PPO.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
 Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.

 Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage During this stage, you pay the full cost of your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs.
-You stay in this stage until you have paid \$55 for your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs (\$55 is the amount of your tier 3 - preferred brand drugs, tier 4 - non- preferred drugs and tier 5 - specialty drugs deductible).
-(Details are in Section 4 of this chapter.) the cost of your tier 1 - preferred generic drugs and tier 2 - generic drugs and you pay your share of the cost.
-After you (or others on your behalf) have met your tier 3 - preferred brand, tier 4 - non-preferred For generic drugs, you pay your tier 1 or tier 2 copay or 37% of the costs, whichever is lower.
+You stay in this stage until you have paid \$95 for your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs (\$95 is the amount of your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs deductible).
+(Details are in Section 4 of this chapter.)
+During this stage, the plan pays its share of the cost of your tier 1 - preferred generic drugs and tier 2 - generic drugs and you pay your share of the cost.
+After you (or others on your behalf) have met your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs deductible, the plan pays its share of the costs of your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs and you pay your share.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,020.
+(Details are in Section 5 of this chapter.) you pay your tier 1 or tier 2 copay or 25% of the costs, whichever is lower.
 For brand name drugs, you pay 25% of the price (plus a portion of the dispensing fee).
-You stay in this stage until your year-to-date "out-of-pocket costs " (your payments) reach a total of \$5,100.
-This amount and rules for counting costs toward this amount have been set by Medicare.
-(Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2019).
-(Details are in Section 7 of this chapter.)
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,350.
+This